 Tammy Schiessler is the Regional Manager of the ALS Association of Central and Southern Ohio.
 She says, “We continue to find people in our local community who have ALS who need our services, from education and exchange groups to loans.
 We have durable medical equipment and speech devices, and advocacy.
 We’re continually trying to help them find funding to help find a cure.”

-The association currently serves 55 counties in Ohio.Grab the FREE WDTN News App for iPhone or Android.
+The association currently serves 55 counties in Ohio.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.